aendra-rininsland/bluemoji/rfcs/0001-bluemoji.md

   [`blue.moji.richtext.facet`][schema_richtext_facet], which enables text to be annotated as containing a reference to a Bluemoji item.

-- _Bluemoji Pack_: A `blue.moji.pack.record` record, which is a user's curation
-  of specific Bluemoji into a shareable pack, intended to function similarly to how Starter Packs work.

 - _Fallback Text_, _Fallback Character_: Implementers are expected to use the
-  colon-wrapped alias (`:alias:`) as fallback text for the facet but there's no way to enforce this.
-To that end, it is intended that if implementers do not wish to use the full colon-wrapped alias as fallback text, they should use U+25CC (`◌`, "Dotted Circle") as a replacement string for the colon-wrapped alias during faceting.
-This, however, is strongly advised **against** as it deprives unsupporting clients of any usage context or ability to provide accessibility affordances to users.
+  colon-wrapped alias (`:alias:`) as fallback text when the referenced image is not accessible.

 Users are supplied an interface to select an image asset (at time of writing, this is limited to static PNG, animated PNG and Lottie animations, though